Minivera/go-lander/README.md

 ## Experimental features

-We have built a few experimental features that bridge the gap between other, more feature-rich, libraries and the minimalist approach of GO-lander.
+We have built a few experimental features that bridge the gap between other, more feature-rich, libraries and the minimalist approach of Lander.
 They are very experimental (even more than the library itself), and may be subject to change or may break in unexpected ways.

 ### Hooks

-[React hooks](https://react.dev/reference/react) have changed the way we build frontend apps, and like many other frontend trying to compete in the landscape dominated by React, we have also built an alternative to hooks inside GO-lander.
-This experiment still follows the core principles of GO-lander, but given the nature of the hooks api, it required some hidden magic to properly work.
+[React hooks](https://react.dev/reference/react) have changed the way we build frontend apps, and like many other frontend trying to compete in the landscape dominated by React, we have also built an alternative to hooks inside Lander.
+This experiment still follows the core principles of Lander, but given the nature of the hooks api, it required some hidden magic to properly work.

 We have implemented two of the common hooks in React, `useState` and `useEffect`.
 Both use an internal version of